margo/specification/system-design/device-interoperability/device-requirements.md

 **Cluster Leader Functional Requirements:**

-- Host the "Workload Fleet Management Agent" Interface
+- Host the Workload Fleet Management Client
     - This enables the device with the functionality outlined within the [Workload Management](../margo-overview/workload-management-interface-overview.md) section of the specification
 - Enable management functionality via Kubernetes API
 - Host the following additional components: